-These plans offer much better and flexible coverage.
-Most of these plans work like PPO-type 80-20% plans.
+While comprehensive travel insurance plans may be more expensive than limited coverage plans they offer much better and more flexible coverage.
 After a one-time deductible has been paid, insurance pays 80% for the initial $5,000, and thereafter 100%.
 So, for example, the risk for the insured is a maximum of 20% of the cost of the first $5,000, that is, $1,000.
 The rest is the responsibility of the insurance company.

-One of the strongest reasons for choosing a Comprehensive Plans is that, it provides percentage based coverage.
-Depending on which plan you choose, the Comprehensive plans offered at VisitorsCoverage would cover from 75% to 100% of the bill after the deductible, up to preset policy maximum.
+One of the most compelling reasons for choosing a comprehensive plan is that it provides a portion or percentage of coverage.
+Depending on which plan you choose, the comprehensive plans offered at VisitorsCoverage would cover from 75% to 100% of the bill after the deductible, up to preset policy maximum.
 The limited coverage plans, on the other hand, are based on a fixed schedule of benefits.
-For these plans the insurance company pays a fixed dollar amount.
-If you look closely, the amounts paid for each service and treatment for the limited coverage plan, are on the lower side.
-So your out-of-pocket expenses are usually much higher with a limited coverage plan.
+For these plans, the insurance company pays a pre-set dollar amount.
+The amounts paid for each service and treatment for the limited coverage plan are on the lower side.
+So, your out-of-pocket expenses are usually much higher with a limited coverage plan.

-If you are more susceptible for medical issues, you'll want a comprehensive plan because you can generally get higher policy maximums.
-For example if you have a comprehensive travel policy, with a $50,000 Policy Maximum and a surgery costs you $20,000, you could be covered from $15,000 to $20,000.
+If you're more susceptible to medical issues, you'll want a comprehensive plan because you can generally get higher policy maximums, which means that the insurance company will take on more of the financial burden of each covered service.
+For example, if you have a comprehensive travel policy with a $50,000 policy maximum and a surgery costs you $20,000, you could be covered from $15,000 to $20,000.
 With the same policy maximum, and the same deductible, a limited coverage plan would cover you only up to $3,300.

-For example, a person with a limited coverage plan and a deductible of $100 goes to the doctor with a bad case of diarrhea.
-For this he has to first satisfy the deductible of $100, before the insurance starts paying, based on a fixed schedule of benefits for several services and treatments related to diarrhea.
-But if he goes to a doctor for some problem unrelated to the diarrhea, like a hip injury, he would need to satisfy the deductible amount of $100, before the insurance starts paying for the new problem.
+For example, a traveler with a limited coverage plan and a deductible of $100 goes to the doctor with a stomach complaint.
+For this, he has to first satisfy the deductible of $100 before the insurance starts paying based on the fixed schedule of benefits for several services and treatments related to stomach issues.
+But, if he goes to a doctor for some problem unrelated to the stomach issue, like a hip injury, he would need to satisfy the deductible amount of $100 again before the insurance starts paying for the new problem.

 Keep in mind that for both comprehensive and limited insurance plans the insured would still be responsible for the co-pay costs for every medical service provided.

-The Comprehensive plans have the advantage of having a Preferred Providers Network.
-This means that if you go to doctors within the PPO Network, you get a reduced rate, negotiated between the providers and the insurance company.
-However you are not obligated to go to doctors within the network.
+Comprehensive plans have the advantage of having a Preferred Providers Network.
+This means that if you go to a medical provider within the PPO Network, you get a reduced rate that's negotiated between the providers and the insurance company.
+However, you aren't obligated to seek in-network medical care.

-The limited coverage plans do not have the advantage of having a PPO Network.
-So the fees that are charged to a member are much higher, than someone with a Comprehensive coverage plan.
+Limited coverage plans don't have the advantage of having a PPO Network.
+So, the fees that are charged to a policyholder are much higher than they would be for someone with a comprehensive coverage plan.

-Another advantage of having a PPO Network is that the Providers within the PPO Network tend to bill the insurance company directly, than asking the member to pay upfront.
-Since the Limited Coverage plans do not have a PPO Network, the providers tend to charge the members, and then the members have to get reimbursed by the insurance company.
+Another advantage of having a PPO Network is that the providers within the PPO Network tend to bill the insurance company directly, rather than asking the policyholder to pay upfront but this is not always the case.
+Travelers should confirm billing options with the medical facility.
+Since limited coverage plans don't have a PPO Network, the providers tend to charge the policyholders, and then the members have to get reimbursed by the insurance company.

-Purchasing a Comprehensive coverage plan is always better option unless, there is a constraint in paying for a higher premium, or there are age related restrictions to the policy maximums, provided by the insurance plan.
-Comprehensive Coverage plans offer more policy maximum options, pays a lot more for every covered service or treatment, and have more benefits, as their features.
+Purchasing a comprehensive coverage plan may be a better option unless there's a constraint in paying for a higher premium, or there are age-related restrictions to the policy maximums provided by the insurance plan.
+Comprehensive coverage plans offer more policy maximum options, pay a lot more for every covered service or treatment, and have more benefits.